 He also right around here met my Maria and her then 5 year old son Jagger, or the J.G.
-(I like the word “The” by the way as you’ve probably noticed.
-It has always added an extra import to the referring for me… it’s special in a world where not enough is).
-He would eventually meet my Maria’s dog Shana (badly though with an eventual truce), 2 puppies (incredulously though with an eventual and delightful fear of him) and find himself, along with Shoes, in a house with his very own spacious space…Frankenberry’s Attic.
+He would also eventually meet my Maria’s dog Shana (badly though with an eventual truce), 2 puppies (incredulously though with an eventual and delightful fear of him) and find himself, along with Shoes, in a house with his very own spacious space…Frankenberry’s Attic.
 His own nomadic existence paired with mine had found a home, 3 whole years without moving, 3 whole years of finally finding a constant space that his Steve would come back to, and him, uninterrupted.

 This is where I found him, after a “his” lifetime and my own it seems, laid out on the warm golden browns and yellows of a carpet he so loved to lay on while I sat at my computer while also pawing at it, wrestling with Shoes on it or fur-balling up all over it.
 This is where I found him still breathing and, I’m hoping, hanging in there long enough for one final return of his Steve…one final come back to